-As you up the coverage limits of your renters policy, you also up your premiums.
+Renters insurance does not cover natural disasters, so if you live in an area that experiences things like floods or earthquakes, you will need to add additional coverage to your policy to cover those perils.
+As you raise the coverage limits of your renters policy, you also raise your premiums.
 But remember, renters insurance is super affordable, so even huge leaps in coverage can result in just a few more dollars a month.

 For example, if you increase to the most common coverage amounts — $25,000 for personal property, $300,000 for personal liability, and $2,000 for medical payments to others — your premiums can still often be under $20 per month.

-You can also purchase riders to increase your coverage for specific belongings, so if a basic policy only covers $1,000 worth of jewelry but you have a $5,000 ring, a rider could make up the coverage difference.
+You can also purchase endorsements to increase your coverage for specific belongings, so if a basic policy only covers $1,000 worth of jewelry but you have a $5,000 ring, an endorsement could make up the coverage difference.